 Tip #1: Know the signs

 Cats display anxiety in different ways.
-Some of them are pretty obvious, while others are far more subtle and may go unnoticed if you don't know what to look out for.
-The symptoms include aggression, increased vocalisation, toilet accidents, excessive scratching, and weight loss.
+Some of them are pretty obvious, while others are far more subtle, don’t seem to show signs, and may go unnoticed if you don't know what to look out for.
+The symptoms of a nervous cat include aggression, increased vocalisation, toilet accidents, excessive scratching, and weight loss.

 Repeated bouts of illness or recurring urinary tract infections are another sign of cat anxiety.
 That's because stress affects the immune system, increasing the chances of illness or other health problems.